n8n-io/n8n-docs/docs/manage-cloud/update-cloud-version.md

 ## Best practices for updating

 * Update frequently: this avoids having to jump multiple versions at once, reducing the risk of a disruptive update.
+Try to update at least once a month.
 * Check the [Release notes](/release-notes/) for breaking changes.
 * Use [Environments](/source-control-environments/) to create a test version of your instance.
 Test the update there first.

+## Automatic update

+n8n automatically updates outdated Cloud instances.

+If you don't update you instance for 120 days, n8n emails you to warn you to update.
+After a further 30 days, n8n automatically updates your instance.